Rschwedersky/Greenhouse_environment/README.md

 # Umidificador-Wireless
-O microcontrolador ESP8266 (programado em C++) recebe sinais de sensores via I2C e após setado pelo usuário via HTTP e SPIFFs, controla o funcionamento de relés apresentando as leituras do interior da estufa em interface HTML, CSS e JavaScript.
+The ESP8266 microcontroller (programmed in C++) receives signals from sensors via I2C and, after being set by the user via HTTP and SPIFFs, controls the operation of relays, presenting the readings inside the stove in HTML, CSS and JavaScript interfaces.

+For PI reasons the Files are hidden.

 Por motivos de PI os Arquivos estao ocultos.